 What Is Personal Property Insurance?

-Personal property insurance (PPI) is a part of your homeowners insurance that covers personal belongings, such as electronics, furniture, appliances, clothing, etc. Such coverage can be used to repair or replace damaged or stolen belongings if it falls under the relevant and covered scenarios, like theft or certain natural disasters.
+Personal property insurance (PPI) is the part of your homeowners insurance that covers personal belongings, such as electronics, furniture, appliances, clothing, etc. Such coverage can be used to repair or replace damaged or stolen belongings if it falls under the relevant and covered scenarios, like theft or certain natural disasters.
 This type of insurance is also called Coverage C, and it protects your belongings inside of your home and when they're stolen or damaged outside of your home.

-Other commonly covered items include:
+Some commonly covered items include:

 • Cell phones